AviatrixSystems/Docs/HowTos/gateway.rst

 "Enable ELB" is turned on by default.

-When ELB is enabled, the domain name of the cloud provider's load balancer, such as AWS ELB, will be the connection IP address when a VPN user connects to the VPN gateway.
+When ELB is enabled, the domain name of the CSP's load balancer (ELB/ALB/CLB), will be the connection IP address when a VPN user connects to the VPN gateway.
 This connection IP address is part of the .ovpn cert file the Controller sends to the VPN client.
 Even when you delete all VPN gateways, you can re-launch them without having to reissue a new .ovpn cert file.
 This helps reduce friction to VPN users.

-When ELB is enabled, you can launch multiple VPN gateways behind ELB, thus achieving a scale out VPN solution.
+When the ELB option is enabled, you can launch multiple VPN gateways behind ELB, thus achieving a scale out VPN solution.

 ELB Name
 ==========

-ELB Name is generated automatically if it is left blank.
+The ELB Name is generated automatically if it is left blank.
-If it is left blank and there is already a load balancer in the specified VPC, it will choose that load balancer's name.
+If it is left blank and there is already a load balancer in the specified VPC/VNet, the system uses that load balancer's name.

-You can set the ELB name if there is no existing ELB in the specified VPC.
+You can set the ELB name if there is no existing ELB in the specified VPC/VNet.

 VPN Protocol
 =============

-When TCP is checked, the VPN gateway will accept the VPN TCP connection only.
+When the TCP checkbox is marked, the VPN gateway will accept the VPN TCP connection only.
-If UDP is checked, only the VPN UDP connection is allowed.
+If the UDP checkbox is marked, only the VPN UDP connection is allowed.
 These options are only available on the AWS.
 For all cloud types, the VPN protocol is TCP by default if ELB is enabled.
-If the ELB is disabled, the VPN protocol is UDP always.
+If the ELB is disabled, the VPN protocol is always UDP.

 Enable Client Certificate Sharing
 ==================================

-This is disabled by default.
+This setting is disabled by default.

 By enabling the client certificate sharing, all VPN users share one .ovpn file.
 You must have MFA (such as SAML, DUO + LDAP) configured to make VPN access secure.